 Most parents don’t know that you can begin to teach this independent mindset as early as around 8 months old.
 Obviously, they will start simple, but their responsibilities will challenge them in new ways as they grow older.
 If your toddler spills his milk, simply have him clean up his own mess.
 Oftentimes, toddlers are very willing to learn new things and accomplish them on their own.
 They get a sense of satisfaction, especially because it makes them feel grown-up.

 This is an incredible opportunity to begin to show them what they are capable of, but make sure you instruct them how beforehand.
 It can be very frustrating for children to try and do something they haven’t first learned to do.
 I remember asking my son to hang up his clean shirts on hangers around age 8.
 I thought he would know how, but about 10 minutes later, I went downstairs to find him crying, frustrated that he couldn’t hang his shirts up.
 I quickly recognized my parenting failure, assured him that it was my fault for not showing him how, and we finished the task together.
 I taught him how, and he was able to accomplish his part.
 It’s okay if things are difficult for them and becomes all the more rewarding for them when they can succeed.

 Let your kids fail

-But there is the other side of trying new things, and that’s experiencing failure.
+But there is the other side to trying new things, and that’s experiencing failure.
 Your kids will fail, and that’s perfectly okay.
 The important thing is that they tried.
 Assure them that asking for help, trying again, or failing is a part of life.
 As adults, we know this all too well.
 So the goal here is to prepare them for circumstances that sometimes don’t turn out the way they want — to help them be emotionally prepared to face challenges in their life for the future.